TwiztedDesign/template-farm-documentation/api.md

 The part after the `project/` is your project key.

 ## Modifying content
-Once you get the project key, you can make calls to the API to render new content from that project via the API.
+Once you get a project key, you can make calls to the API to render new content from that project via the API.
 Make a POST request to the following url and replace {PROJECT KEY} with your project key:
 ```POST
 https://www.templatefarm.io/api/project/{PROJECT KEY}/produce